 Our brain can be compared to a radio receiver with an extensive capacity to tune into many different “radio stations” – energy waves and dimensions in which the Reality (Universe, God, Eternity, Emptiness, etc.) is broadcasting.
-Habitually, we only functioning in the very limited range of conceptual thinking, but through practising meditation, we can develop the capacity to perceive different aspects of the reality, which can sometimes appear to us as “magical, mystical” or “supernatural”.
-In our mainstream conceptual framework, there is a lot controversy about this, ranging from fascination to blatant denial and ridicule.
+Habitually, we only functioning in the very limited range of conceptual thinking, but through practicing meditation, we can develop the capacity to perceive different aspects of the reality, which can sometimes appear to us as “magical, mystical” or “supernatural”.
+In our mainstream conceptual framework, there is a lot of controversy about this, ranging from fascination to blatant denial and ridicule.

-I have experienced my first very powerful vision after practising meditation for about 5 years.
+I have experienced my first very powerful vision after practicing meditation for about 5 years.
 I might write about it later, just now can only say it was a very clear preview of an event (a sudden death of a family member) that took place a month AFTER the vision.

 Over the years, and especially during long meditation retreats I had many chances to explore the capacity of my mind to perceive a range of various “broadcasts”.
 Probably, I have indulged in it a bit too much, all the time being aware of Buddha’s warning: Siddhis (mystical, supernatural powers) are to be expected if you practice meditation seriously, but they are not the end, and can actually lead you astray from your search for the Real.

 Siddhis are extremely seductive, not only in term of feeling “special” or “superior” but just because of their magical nature.
-Habitually, we live in a grey boring world where everything is labelled and well-known.
+Habitually, we live in a grey boring world where everything is labeled and well-known.
 When you suddenly became aware of so much more than your “normal” limited world of conceptual, logical thinking… it feels extremely exciting!
 We can talk about the dangers, but the truth is – when you get the glimpse all the warnings will be forgotten.
-It is just too good to say “no” (and you might not even realise how to say “no”)!
+It is just too good to say “no” (and you might not even realize how to say “no”)!

 If I am to say anything at all about it – enjoy them, explore, but be aware that this is not the end.
 There is still more.
 These experiences are still just experiences – they are impermanent, they will come and go, they will frustrate your logical mind (which is probably a good thing), and if you get attached a bit too much – they will bring another twisted form of suffering – insatiable longing for the magical.